-After attending the Blanton Art museum and on-campus lecture, you are expected to write two 2-3 page (double spaced) response paper.
+After attending the Blanton Art museum, the on-campus lecture, and the Briscoe Center archive visit/discussion of data, you are expected to write a 2-3 page (double spaced) response paper.
 These papers should describe the event you observed and provide a critical discussion of how this event fits or fails to fit with the materials we have discussed in class.
-The art gem is due no later than October 8; academic gem must be turned in by November 12.
+The University Lecture Series Response is due no later than September 18; the Data Response is due no later than September 27; Blanton Response must be turned in by November .